krakend/krakend-documentation/authorization/client-credentials.md

   - endpoint
 ---

-Through the **OAuth 2.0 Client Credentials Grant** KrakenD can request to your authorization server an access token to reach protected resources.
+Through the **OAuth 2.0 Client Credentials Grant**, KrakenD can request to your authorization server an access token to reach protected resources.
+This is frequently described as the **2-legged OAuth2 flow**.

 The client credentials **authorize KrakenD, as the client, to access the protected resources**.
 Do not confuse this with authorizing an end-user (see [JWT](/docs/authorization/jwt-overview/) instead).